fieldtrip/website/tutorial/cluster_permutation_timelock.md

 ### Plotting the results

 To plot the results of the permutation test, we use the plotting function **[ft_topoplotER](/reference/ft_topoplotER)**.
-In doing so, we will plot a topography of the difference between the two experimental conditions (FC and FIC).
-Atop that, and for each timestep of interest, we'll highlight the sensors which are members of significant clusters.
+In doing so, we will plot a topography of the difference between the two experimental conditions (FIC and FC).
+Atop that, and for each timestep of interest, we will highlight the sensors which are members of significant clusters.
 First, however, we must calculate the difference between conditions using **[ft_math](/reference/ft_math)**.

     cfg = [];
     avgFIC = ft_timelockanalysis(cfg, dataFIC_LP);